view of Reykjavik colorful rooftops

 Hallgrímskirkja Church

 The tower is accessible by lift only and tickets are available for purchase in the church shop.
-There are some steps between the lift and the terrace so just be aware of this in case you are travelling with a stroller.
+There are some steps between the lift and the terrace so just be aware of this if you are traveling with a stroller.

-Hallgrímskirkja is a working parish church and sometimes closes to allow services to take place, including Sundays at service time (10.30 to 12.15).
+Hallgrímskirkja is a working parish church and sometimes closes to allow services to occur, such as on Sundays at service time (10.30 to 12.15).

 Reykjavik’s city library

-On Sunday they also often organise art and crafts events and family morning are a regular event.
-You can find more information here
+On Sunday they also often organize art and crafts events and a family morning are a regular event.
+You can find more information here.

 Reykjavik’s geothermal pools